-Often when one wants to consider multiple modes, where the states of these modes are prepared by different sources and therefore the total state is a product state of subsystems.
-Let us consider the case of two subsystems A and B with global state $\rho_{tot}=\hat\rho_A\otimes\hat\rho_B$.
-Often it is easier to construct the reduced state of the global state using the simpler reduced states of $\hat\rho_A$ and $\hat\rho_B$.
-This is possible as for such states we have $\braket{\hat A\hat B}=\braket{\hat A}\braket{\hat B}$, where $\hat A,\hat B$ are some observables on modes corresponding to subsystems A and B. The reduced state of the whole system can be then obtained as follows:
+Often when one wants to consider multiple modes with the states of different modes prepared by different sources.
+In such a case, the total state is a product state of subsystems.
+Let us consider the case of two subsystems A and B with total state $\rho_{tot}=\hat\rho_A\otimes\hat\rho_B$.
+It is often easier to construct the reduced state of the total state using the simpler reduced states of $\hat\rho_A$ and $\hat\rho_B$.
+This is possible as for such states we have $\braket{\hat A\hat B}=\braket{\hat A}\braket{\hat B}$, where $\hat A,\hat B$ are some observables on modes corresponding to subsystems A and B. The reduced state of the whole system can then be obtained as follows:

-where subscript $t$ stands for global state and indices $A$ and $B$ for corresponding parties.
-Note that, swap operations $\tau_L,\tau_R$ can be performed using $N^2\times N^2$-dimensionla matrix $\hat \tau$ where $N$ is total number of modes:
+where subscript $t$ stands for the total state and indices $A$ and $B$ for the corresponding parties.
+Note that swap operations $\tau_L,\tau_R$ can be performed using $N^2\times N^2$-dimensionl matrix $\hat \tau$, where $N$ is total number of modes:

-Then for some operator $\hat O$ one gets:
+Then, for some operator $\hat O$, one gets: